lowcoder-org/lowcoder/docs/self-hosting/enterprise-edition.md

 # Enterprise Edition

-In this article, you will be guided through self-hosting **Openblocks Enterprise Edition (EE)** using Docker or Docker Compose:
+In this article, you will be guided through self-hosting **Lowcoder Enterprise Edition (EE)** using Docker or Docker Compose:

-* If you're new to Openblocks, we highly recommend you deploy with the [all-in-one image](enterprise-edition.md#all-in-one-image-all-services-in-one-container).
+* If you're new to Lowcoder, we highly recommend you deploy with the [all-in-one image](enterprise-edition.md#all-in-one-image-all-services-in-one-container).
-* For current users of **Openblocks Community Edition (CE)**, please follow instructions in [Upgrade to Enterprise Edition](enterprise-edition.md#upgrade-to-enterprise-edition) section.
+* For current users of **Lowcoder Community Edition (CE)**, please follow instructions in [Upgrade to Enterprise Edition](enterprise-edition.md#upgrade-to-enterprise-edition) section.

 {% hint style="info" %}
 A **License Key** is necessary to deploy or upgrade to Enterprise Edition.
 Feel free to contact our team at <mark style="color:blue;">fan@openblocks.dev</mark> or on [Discord](https://discord.com/invite/z5W2YHXdtt) if needed.

-The lack of License Key will not hinder the process of starting and maintaining Openblocks EE services but display the paid features as disabled.
+The lack of License Key will not hinder the process of starting and maintaining Lowcoder EE services but display the paid features as disabled.
 {% endhint %}

 ## Premium features